kiatuki/animated_qr_code_scanner/README.md

 # Animated QR Code Scanner

-A QR code scanner Widget that currently works on Android only by natively embedding the platform view within Flutter.
+A QR code scanner Widget that currently works on **Android only** (feel free to make pull request on iOS implementation) by natively embedding the platform view within Flutter.

 This work is based on Julius Canute's [qr_code_scanner](https://pub.dev/packages/qr_code_scanner) Flutter package.